exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

-After the necessary amount of signatures is published, any participant node can create correct and signed anchoring transaction and broadcast it to the bitcoin blockchain.
+After the necessary amount of signatures is published, any participant node can create correct and signed anchoring transaction and broadcast it to the Bitcoin blockchain.

 ### Transaction malleability